 Rebound congestion is a constant nasal stuffiness (congestion) that develops from the overuse of nasal sprays (or drops or gels) that contain a decongestant medicine.
 This type of congestion occurs even when a person is not experiencing allergies or other cold-like symptoms.

-Some examples of nasal spray decongestants are oxymetazoline (such as Afrin or Zicam Extreme Congestion Relief) and phenylephrine (such as Neo-Synephrine).
+Some examples of nasal spray decongestants are oxymetazoline (such as Afrin) and phenylephrine (such as Neo-Synephrine).

 Rebound congestion can develop from using a nasal decongestant more times in one day or more days than the label says.
-As the medicine wears off, sinus membranes swell, causing congestion, and a person may respond by using a higher dose of decongestant.
-If the cycle continues, a person builds up a tolerance by using larger and larger doses until congestion occurs whenever the person does not take the medication.
+As the medicine wears off, sinus membranes swell, causing congestion.
+A person may respond by using more of the decongestant to make the congestion go away again.
+If the cycle continues, the person keeps overusing the medicine.
+Eventually, congestion occurs whenever they don't use the nasal decongestant.

 Current as of: March 1, 2023

 Medical Review:Adam Husney MD - Family Medicine & Patrice Burgess MD - Family Medicine & Kathleen Romito MD - Family Medicine & Donald R. Mintz MD - Otolaryngology & Lesley Ryan MD - Family Medicine & Charles M. Myer III MD - Otolaryngology